Embeddings

 Copy

-Let's save the filtered dataset in a file to avoid having to run the cleaning process again.
+Let's save the filtered dataset to a file so we don't have to run the cleaning process again.

 sentences_corpus.save_to_disk("sentences_corpus")